lr42/gentle/roadmap.md

   `cutelog` or maybe Grafana or something similar.
 - [ ] Add a command line option to allow the user to specify which level of logging to show in the terminal.
-- [ ] Make the program run on start-up/login.
 - [ ] Add a progress bar to the break screens.
 - [ ] Make the text font size of items on the break screen adjust automatically to fill the space that they exist in.
 I've got a Python